A WhatsApp group

 Developmental monitoringNo milestone tracking, no potty training threads, no nap transition discussions.

-Domestic staff coordinationNot once.
+House help coordinationNot once.
 No nanny searches, no cook referrals, no care worker logistics.

 Emotional peer supportNo "I teared up" moments.
 No one saying they're exhausted.
 No one held at midnight.